DenzelAnoliefo/DenzelAnoliefo/README.md

 ###

 <p align="left">My name is Denzel Anoliefo, and I'm a second-year Computer Science student at Western University.
-I'm passionate about quantitative development, algorithmic trading, working with data, and mathematics.</p>
+I'm passionate about software engineering, quantitative development, working with data, and mathematics.</p>

 ###